 The Plain Writing Act of 2010 (Act) requires Federal agencies to communicate clearly in a way “the public can understand and use."
 The employees of the Social Security Administration communicate daily with members of the public, local government agencies, advocacy groups, Congressional offices, and even the White House.

-Commitment to Communicating Clearly
+Commitment To Communicating Clearly

 Since the inception of the Act, we trained every agency employee in plain writing.
 We continue to offer annual training opportunities and reinforce the importance of communicating clearly.
 We are developing new ways to obtain and learn from our customer feedback.
-We will use this feedback to further refine and simplify our communications.
+We will use this information to further refine and simplify our communications.
 We encourage you to review our implementation report and compliance reports under “Related Information.”

 Staff dedicated to oversee and coordinate our plain writing efforts:

 - Agency Plain Writing Contact

 Maria Artista-Cuchna, Acting Associate Commissioner for the Office of Public Inquiries

 We invite you to share your recommendations on ways to improve our written communication.
 Let us know if you have trouble understanding a form, notice, pamphlet, or any of our webpages.
 Write us at PlainWriting@ssa.gov.
 We value your input!